-It’s hard to watch anytime a director has their heart in the right place then takes a big swing and a miss with their execution.
-In fact, I’ve always had a soft spot for The Public‘s writer and director Emilio Estevez; his films embrace their own inner melodrama instead of hiding it, which is refreshing in its own way.
+It’s hard to watch anytime a director fails when their heart is in the right place.
+In fact, I’ve always had a soft spot for The Public‘s writer and director, Emilio Estevez.
+His films embrace their own inner melodrama instead of hiding it, which is refreshing in its own way.
 Unfortunately, when you combine a director’s penchant for cheap sentiment with a social advocacy film, you get the equivalent of cinematic social conscience fluffernutter that is spread too thin.

 Estevez directs a deep bench that is cluttered with cliched characters.
-You have the cynical cop (Alec Baldwin), the politician (Christian Slater), the company man (Jeffrey Wright), the just met, yet unusually involved love interest (Taylor Schilling), the loyal assistant (Jena Malone), and the ambitious reporter who would step over her own mother to get ahead (Gabrielle Union).
-The only characters I found refreshing were The Wire’s Williams, as the homeless man who organizes the non-violent occupy sit-in, and Traffic’s Jacob Vargas, as a wisecracking library security guard.
+You have that old, cynical cop (Alec Baldwin).
+They just met the backstabbing politician (Christian Slater) and the company man (Jeffrey Wright).
+They even bring in that unusually involved love interest (Taylor Schilling).
+You then round out the cast with some cliches.
+The loyal assistant (Jena Malone) and the ambitious reporter would step over her own mother to get ahead (Gabrielle Union).
+The only characters I found refreshing were The Wire’s Williams.
+He plays a homeless man who organizes the non-violent occupy sit-in, and Traffic’s Jacob Vargas, a wisecracking library security guard.

-Estevez’s script is like raiding your child’s Halloween candy and finding only a couple of Reese’s peanut butter cups in a bag full of Circus Peanuts.
-The concept of the film, a librarian’s role, and depictions of the homeless population that are mentally-ill and impoverished is accurate (a moment where a homeless patron’s naked and causing a scene in a public library, if you research it, happens more frequently than you think) and is genuine.
-The rest is filled with multiple subplots that are nothing but filler and added while offering nothing additionally probative to the film’s main focus.
+Estevez’s script is like raiding your child’s bag of Halloween candy.
+You know, when you only find only a couple of Reese’s peanut butter cups in a bag full of Circus Peanuts.
+The concept of the film, a librarian’s role, and depictions of the homeless population that are mentally ill and impoverished are accurate.
+To illustrate that point, there is a scene where a homeless patron’s naked and causing a scene in a public library.
+If you research it, it happens more frequently than you think.
+It’s genuine.
+The rest is filled with multiple subplots that are nothing but filler.
+All added while offering nothing additional probative to the film’s main focus.
 When you combined this with a commentary that is too earnest for its own good and several overly hammy melodramatic scenes, the overwhelming sappiness weighs down its message.

 Your opinion of Esteves’s film will depend on your enjoyment or disdain of its overtly sentimental melodrama.
-For me, having to judge a film on its face value, no matter the good intentions, this is exactly the film you need to remake in the future because they really had something special here but squandered the opportunity.
-There are several subplots that should have been scrapped to focus on the film’s main objective.
+For me, judging a film on its face value is exactly the film you need to remake in the future, no matter the good intentions.
+They really had something special here but squandered the opportunity.
+Several subplots should have been scrapped to focus on the film’s main objective.
 Instead, The Public is the equivalent of cinematic social conscience fluffernutter, while the script’s social commentary is too earnest for its own good.